On and Off-Campus Housing

 Postdoctoral Clinical Fellows are not eligible for University-owned housing.

 The University Apartment Housing, also known as the 'Columbia Residential' office coordinates housing near the main campus and it is done through departmental allotments.
 It is imperative that Morningside appointees contact their Department Administrators as soon as they receive their offer letter to begin a housing search.
 Assignments are based on the date of receipt of your housing application and availability.

 Please contact your advisor and Department Administrator for your lab’s policies on short term housing.

 The University’s Office of Off-Campus Housing Assistance (OCHA) helps postdocs in their search for rental housing in non-Columbia-owned buildings located in the metropolitan area.
 OCHA maintains an online database of available housing.

 OCHA does NOT operate as a real estate or rental agencies and while they do not charge for their service, some of the listers may charge a referral fee.
 Services provided include contact information for landlords and lower- or no-fee brokers, temporary housing resources, lease review, and information and advice for the metropolitan area.

-For off-campus housing, the CUMC Office of Housing Services provides contacts of landlords and realtors in the New York area.
+For more off-campus housing information, the CUMC Office of Housing Services also provides contacts of landlords and realtors in the New York area.
 They also provide an email list of available housing.